Terraform vs Pulumi: What to Use in 2022?

 • Terraform, a popular older tool with vast platform support and documentation

-Terraform and Pulumi are two great solutions that aim to solve similar problems using different approaches.
-Whether a developer would choose to use one over the other largely depends on the organization and the developer's background.
+Terraform and Pulumi are two great solutions that aim to solve similar problems using different approaches, with each continuously evolving to offer better functionality and user experience.
+Whether a developer would choose to use one over the other largely depends on the differences in organizational needs and the developer's background.

 Those with an admin background tend to lean toward Terraform, and those with a development background typically prefer to write in the same language and go with Pulumi.
 Terraform is a wise choice for organizations and developers who have the time and resources to invest in learning a Domain Specific Language (DSL).
 Those who prefer provisioning infrastructure in a more familiar language stack tend to choose Pulumi.